Project MALES 2013-2014

-The Project MALES Student Mentoring Program is off to a great start in the 2013-14 academic year.
-The program continues to expand and this year we have added Reagan High School.
-We expect to have a total of 45 Mentors, 28 of which are returning this academic year.
-All will be mentoring students in the X-Y Zone Program at Travis, Lanier, and Reagan High School.
-Our Mentoring Site Coordinators Jorge Segovia, Mike Gutierrez, and Jose Del Real, as well as the Project MALES student leaders have planned many engaging and dynamic activities this academic year.
-We invite you to join us!
+The Project MALES Student Mentoring Program has had a great 2013-14 academic year.
+The program continued to expand and this year we added Reagan High School as a new mentoring site.
+We had a total of 45 Mentors, 28 of which are returning from last academic year.
+All mentored students in the X-Y Zone Program at Travis, Lanier, and Reagan High Schools in Austin ISD.
+Our Mentoring Site Coordinators Jorge Segovia, Mike Gutierrez, and Jose Del Real, as well as the Project MALES student leaders planned many engaging and dynamic activities throughout the academic year.
+Here is the schedule of events for spring 2014;

 Spring 2014 Events